ISAITB/docs-tdl/source/constructs/index.rst

 exit
 ~~~~

 The ``exit`` step is used to immediately exit the test case from any execution branch.
-Triggerring this step will result in the
+Triggering this step will result in the
 test session having an ``UNDEFINED`` result.
 The structure of the ``exit`` element is as follows:

 .. csv-table::